Pink Hill resident hopes her renovated event venue brings positivity to community

 “The ceiling was falling down, plaster was coming off the walls, so we took all the plaster off the walls and exposed the brick, which we think the brick is from the 1930s,” Dunham added.
 “We have all the original brick exposed, we put all new flooring in, we just wanted to keep it within a nice character that would be a nice classic look.”

-Dunham says people can rent out the venue for 400 dollars for the day.
-Which includes tables and chairs and you can even add on a bounce house for the children.
+Dunham says people can rent out the venue for $400 for the day, which includes tables and chairs and you can even add on a bounce house for the children.

-Dunham and her husband Josh owns several businesses in town.
+Dunham and her husband Josh own several businesses in town.
 She believes Tower 110 will be a good addition to the Pink Hill community.

 Dunham says Tower 110’s schedule is already booked for the rest of the year.